portugueslab/brunoise/README.md

 height="190"
 width="270"></a>

-Brunoise is a software for control of Two-Photon Laser Scanning Microscopy.
+Brunoise is a software package for control of two-photon laser scanning microscopes.
-It is developed by members of the [PortuguesLab](http://www.portugueslab.com/) at the Technical University of Munich and Max Planck Institute of Neurobiology.
+It is developed by members of the [Portugues Lab](http://www.portugueslab.com/) at the Technical University of Munich and Max Planck Institute of Neurobiology.

 Like [Sashimi](https://github.com/portugueslab/sashimi), the software is built for a particular microscope configuration, but the modular architecture allows for easy replacement of hardware by other vendors.
-Moreover, the software can easily interact with others through the library [PyZMQ](https://pyzmq.readthedocs.io/en/latest/index.html) which allows to do imaging experiments paired with a stimulation protocol.
+Moreover, the software can easily interact with others through the library [PyZMQ](https://pyzmq.readthedocs.io/en/latest/index.html) which synchronizing imaging experiments with behavioral recording and stimulation protocols.

 # Installation